TaurusFire/Hands-on-Machine-Learning-Code-Notes/Chapter 3- Classification/Chapter 3 Notes.md

 Precision can be gamed - you could essentially create a classifier that always makes negative predictions except for one positive prediction it is confident about.
 Thus, precision is often considered in conjunction with the *recall*, also called *sensitivity* or the *true positive rate*.
 This is the ratio of positive instances correctly identified by the classifier.

 *Recall* = (true positive) / (false negative + true positive).

+*The F1 score*

+The precision and recall can be combined into a single metric called the F1 score.
+It is the harmonic mean of precision and recall - more weight is given to low values, so a classifier only gets a high F1 score if both recall and precision is high.

+*F1* = 2 / (1/precision + 1/recall)

+The F1 score favours classifiers with similar precision and recall.
+In some contexts you actually prefer one over the other, e.g. a low recall (when it is X, does not often predict it as X) and high precision (when it predicts X, it is often X) filter for when designing a system that marks videos as safe for kids - since you would rather reject loads of normal videos and keep loads of safe ones, compared to one where there is a higher recall and a few explicit videos bypass the filter.
+There is a precision/recall trade-off.

+**Precision/Recall Trade-off**

+### The SGD Classifier
+For each instance, it computes a score based on a decision function.
+If that score is greater than a threshold, it assigns the instance to the positive class; otherwise it assigns it to the negative class.
+Increasing this threshold can result in false positives becoming true negatives (increasing the precision) and true positives becoming false negatives (decreasing the recall).
+Vice versa for decreasing the threshold.
+Sklearn gives you the decision scores in the decision_function() method which can be used to make manual predictions to classify an instance.